- Newly renovated in 2020.

 Who funds & runs the pool?

-- The pool is run as a charitable business by a committee of eleven Trustees.
+The pool is run as a charitable business by a committee of 8 Trustees.

-- Bake (and buy!) cakes; come to special events; join the Supporters Club; help us clear leaves in the winter (etc!), do a sponsored run, bike ride or just swim as often as you can – and bring your friends!
+Come to special events; join the Supporters Club; become a volunteer do a sponsored run, bike ride or just swim as often as you can – and bring your friends!

-- And please donate whatever and whenever you can through MyDonate (at the bottom of page).
+And please donate whatever and whenever you can through.
 The Pool needs the support of our local community to survive.